Courseiva

 Why this answer

 The default policy is DROP on the INPUT chain, meaning any traffic not explicitly allowed is denied.
-This is a 'fail-safe defaults' or 'default deny' principle.
-Option B is correct.
+This enforces the 'fail-safe defaults' principle (also known as default deny), which dictates that access should be denied unless explicitly permitted.
+This is correct because it ensures that any unintended or unauthorized traffic is blocked by default.

 Multi-Selectmedium